QOM-One/Qom-Docs/developers/connect.md

 # Quick Connect

-Quickly connect your app or client to Evmos services {synopsis}
+Quickly connect your app or client to Qom One services {synopsis}

 ## Public Available Endpoints

-Below is a list of publicly available endpoints that you can use to connect to the Evmos mainnet and public testnets:
+Below is a list of publicly available endpoints that you can use to connect to the Qom One mainnet and public testnets:

 ::: tip